EAGRE-water-wave-impact-modelling/FSI_Experiments/README.md

 <details>

-<summary>Case-1 experiments: interactions of regular waves with the flexible beam when the carriage is at rest </summary>
+<summary>Case-1 experiments: regular-water-waves interactions with the flexible beam when the carriage is at rest </summary>

-- Experimental Case 1 concerns interactions of regular waves with the flexible beam when the carriage is at rest; studying this case will facilitate the validation of linear FSI solvers in the non-resonant regime, since the non-linear dynamic response of beam is not excited by the incident-wave frequencies.
+- "*Experimental Case 1 concerns interactions of regular waves with the flexible beam when the carriage is at rest; studying this case will facilitate the validation of linear FSI solvers in the non-resonant regime, since the non-linear dynamic response of beam is not excited by the incident-wave frequencies.
 This experimental case is further divided into two subcases corresponding to different submerged beam lengths.
-Subcases 1 and 2 respectively have *0.25m* and *0.5m* of the beam submerged.
+Subcases 1 and 2 respectively have *0.25m* and *0.5m* of the beam submerged*".

 </details>

 <details>

-<summary>Case-2 experiments: interactions of regular water waves with the flexible beam when the carriage is moving at a constant speed</summary>
+<summary>Case-2 experiments: regular-water-waves interactions with the flexible beam when the carriage is moving at a constant speed</summary>

 - Experimental Case 2 concerns interactions with the flexible beam when the carriage is moving at a constant speed.
 Moving the carriage changes the frequency of encounter between beam and waves, so that the dynamic response of the beam and its interaction with water waves, particularly at the onset of resonance, can be studied.
 By changing the steepness of the regular waves, both linear and nonlinear FSI solvers can be validated.
 This experimental case is further divided into two subcases corresponding to different submerged beam lengths.
 Subcases 1 and 2 respectively have *0.25m* and *0.5m* of the beam submerged.